whosethere/Covid-Xray-Diagnosis/README.md

 ## Project Presentation
 For a more detailed understanding of the project and its background, please refer to the video [https://www.youtube.com/watch?v=I_stdPAymWU](https://www.youtube.com/watch?v=I_stdPAymWU)
 .
 The video provides a brief overview of the problem statement, the approach taken, and the potential impact of our solution in medical diagnostics.

-## Contribution
-We welcome contributions from the community to help enhance the model's accuracy and expand its applicability.
-If you're interested in contributing, please see the issues section or submit a pull request.

-## Contact
-For more information, queries, or collaborations, please contact the repository maintainers listed in the contacts section.